 Electric bicycles are no longer taboo in the cycling world.
-There’s a whole host of reasons why you should buy one and get some pedaling assistance in your life.
-They’ll make your life easier and cycling more fun!
-Let’s see, what are the best electric bikes on the market!
+There’s a whole host of reasons why you should buy one and make your cycling journeys more enjoyable.
+So let’s see what the best electric bikes on the market are!

-E-bikes make your commutes faster and easier, help you climb hills more efficiently before a DH run, and allow you to ride longer on your road bike.
+E-bikes make your commute faster and easier, help you climb hills more efficiently before a DH run, and allow you to ride longer on your road bike.

-You also might be recovering from an injury or you need to haul a big load of cargo that your legs are not strong enough to pull.
+They’ll also help you recover from an injury or haul a big load of cargo that your legs are not strong enough to pull.

 Whatever the reason, there’s A LOT of choice in the e-bike world right now.
-The chances you’ll find exactly what you’re looking for are high, but making the right choice might take some time.
+There’s a high chance you’ll find exactly what you’re looking for, but making the right choice might take some time.

 Let’s get electrified!